5l1v3r1/learning_for_oscp/basics/bufferoverflow/bufferoverflow.md

 3. Find the address of func and set %eip to that value.
 The control has been transferred to func().
 4. As we are in a new function we need to update %ebp.
 Before updating we save it on the stack so that we can return later back to **main**.
 So %ebp is pushed on the stack.
 5. Set %ebp to be equal to %esp. %ebp now points to current stack pointer.
-6. Push local variables onto
+6. Push local variables onto the stack/reserver space for them on stack. %esp will be changed in this step.
+7. After **func** gets over we need to reset the previous stack frame.
+So set %esp back to %ebp
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk1Nzk0MDYyNiwtMTMxNTYyNzA3OSwtMz
-UwNDI2OTMwXX0=
+eyJoaXN0b3J5IjpbLTIzMzA0MDA1LC0xMzE1NjI3MDc5LC0zNT
+A0MjY5MzBdfQ==
 -->